End of Grant Reports

 - To celebrate success, highlighting achievements and good practice

-Importantly, our grants are made possible by funds that have been set up through Quartet Community Foundation.
+Importantly, our grants are made possible by donors that have set up funds through Quartet Community Foundation.
 We need to share your experiences and demonstrate the impact a donor’s fund is having on local organisations.

 How it can affect future funding

-Reporting back to us can be key to obtaining future grants, whilst a failure to do so may go against you with any future applications.
-We do revisit the records of previous grants awarded when assessing any subsequent grant application.
-This helps us to determine how you managed a previous grant and how openly you reported back to us.
+Reporting back to us can be key to obtaining future grants, whilst a failure to do so may go against you with future applications.

-Please note: sharing information with us about the aspects of your project that did not go well will not prejudice future applications, as long as you demonstrate what you learnt and how you intend to move forward.
+Please note: sharing information with us about the aspects of your project that did not go well will not prejudice future applications, as long as you demonstrate what you have learnt and how you intend to move forward.
 This also allows us to learn what works and may not work well, and how various factors can have an impact on a project’s delivery.